 To recap, this was an incredibly LOOOOOOOONG process for me to work up the courage to create my blog, but I did it for under $220 total spent over 4 months, once I got more serious about it.
 How else do you start a business for so little?

-One final point I want to add is that I did eventually add a company that is approved by Pinterest for pinning, Tailwind.
+One final point I want to add is that I did eventually add an automation company that is approved by Pinterest for pinning, Tailwind.
 I only added Tailwind about 2 months ago because I was spending so much time pinning, that I was feeling overwhelmed and needed to focus on other things.
 I am starting to see more traffic coming my way, and I believe it has a lot to do with the consistency in pinning that Tailwind helps me with.

 Oh… and one other point.
-There are a lot of important details I left out, so there will be other blogging posts to come with more details.
+There are a lot of important details I left out so there will be other blogging posts to come with more details.
 I promise.
 Of course, I’m sure you know that.
 I mean, I didn’t even tell you to pick your color scheme or anything like that!!
 Haha!! 🙂

 Now I want to challenge you a little bit.
 Do you have a story to tell?
 Has God been prompting you to start your own blog?
 I believe He’s given us each our own story, but it’s not for us to keep.
 I think, in time, He gives us all opportunities to share with others in various forms.
 Maybe it’s through a conversation.
 Maybe it’s through how we live.
 Maybe it’s in writing a book.
 Maybe it’s in a blog.